 Out of all of the personal financial strategies, one of the most lucrative financial moves is that of purchasing property to lease out to renters.
 Doing this, if done correctly, can earn you a fantastic return for your investment, as well as earn you a passive income.
 If you follow some basic guidelines, it could be a viable option for you.
 Below is a basic real estate investing guide for beginners, with answers to basic questions first time rental investors often ask.

 Any time you make money, the IRS will have to be involved, so it is important to know their rules and definitions.
 The IRS states that passive income is income “from trade or business activities in which you do not materially participate.”
 Basically, if you are not physically active in making your money, then it is passive income.

-If you go to work at a job and collect a paycheck, that is active income.
-One of the most common forms of passive income is rental properties — second popular only after dividend investing.
+One of the most popular passive income idea is investing in rental properties — second only to dividend investing.
 This is not true if renting out properties is your main source of income and how you spend your time, but for those who have a rental property or two in addition to another active job, it is indeed passive income.